vincentcaiwu/vincentcaiwu.github.io/_pages/about.md

   - /about.html
 ---

 I am **Cai Wu (吴偲)**, a senior undergraduate student at the [School of Economics](https://econ.fudan.edu.cn/en/), [Fudan University](https://www.fudan.edu.cn/en/).
-My primary research interests include financial engineering, stochastic analysis and operations research.
+My primary research interests include financial engineering (financial mathematics, quantitative finance), stochastic analysis (stochastic control and games) and operations research.
+Specifically, I am interested in detailed topics including, but not limited to option pricing, market microstructure, algorithmic trading, high-frequency trading and Monte Carlo simulation.
+Meanwhile, I have a broader passion for the application of mathematical knowledge, statistical tools and coding skills in fields such as economics, actuarial science and ecology.
 I am currently seeking for a Ph.D. position in aforementioned fields.

 Education
 ======